 Transect: a cross-section of the environment showing a range of different habitats.
-The rural-urban Transect of the human environment used in this Design Code is divided into six Transect Zones.
+The rural-urban Transect of the human environment used in these Zoning Regulations is divided into six Transect Zones.
 These zones describe the physical form and character of a place, according to the Density and intensity of its land use and Urbanism.

-Transect Zone: one of several areas on a Zoning Map regulated by this Design Code.
+Transect Zone: one of several areas on a Zoning Map regulated by these Zoning Regulations.
 Transect Zones are administratively similar to the land use zones in conventional codes, except that in addition to the usual building use, density, height, and Setback requirements, other elements of the intended habitat are integrated, including those of the private Lot and building and Public Frontage.